Practicing criticality amidst the increasingly fast pace of digital life and information

 How we hold discernment in the face of the overwhelming flood of media and social media

-So, last week we left off on the idea of discernment, of using criticality as a lens and a tool for our own purposes and internal evaluation of information either from others, or for ourselves.
+Last week we left off on the idea of discernment, of using criticality as a lens and a tool for our own purposes and internal evaluation of information either from others, or for ourselves.
 We’ve talked about how to use criticality towards breaking things down from particular authors, writers, and producers of any kind of media as a way to really better understand them and what they’re saying.
 And again, I keep coming back to ask, “Why is this important to do?
 Why does criticality matter at all?
 Why should we do it now?”

 Well, we have a lot of overlapping conditions to be aware of in the first quarter of the 21st century.
 I want to be clear that I regard the advent of the internet, and subsequently the evolution of social networking sites, to be largely beneficial to our connectivity, communities, and the democratization of knowledge and knowledge-sharing.
-The shift from social networking to social media is noteworthy though, not just as a linguistic shift but as a commodifiable one—whereas a social network was something anyone could build together on the internet (and technically still can), towards the purposes of connecting and sharing ideas and community amongst people; social media has largely been housed by app-based platforms launched by corporations towards the purpose of capital.
+The shift from social networking to social media is noteworthy though, not just as a linguistic shift but as a commodifiable one—whereas a social network was something anyone could build together on the internet (and technically still can), towards the purposes of connecting and sharing ideas and community among people; social media has largely been housed by app-based platforms launched by corporations towards the purpose of capital.
 In the last 10-12 years, these platforms have become predominantly driven not by the needs and organic interactions of the user base but the demands of the corporation’s profit margins.

 Social media’s ability to spread information, misinformation, disinformation, and propaganda has more alacrity and a tighter grip on the collective imagination than ever before.
 In social media’s ability to provide a platform for individuals, institutions, organizations, and corporations they also have an ability to create and nurture a cultish sort of following among audiences who are truthfully just hungry for knowledge, information, and above all, community.
 It’s precisely because of the collision of predatory marketing, capitalism, and celebritism that we must be more careful than we have ever had to be.
 One person with 50K followers on Instagram or 1M followers on TikTok can sway thought among audiences in ways that are really beneficial to culture; or entirely malefic.
 This becomes especially important in the ways we talk about topics that impact us deeply and personally, such as politics, spirituality, ecology, and health.
-So-called “thought leaders” not only have the power and potency of well-crafted prose at their disposal, but also the power and potency of advertisement and marketing strategies that propel and compel us in ways we aren’t even entirely consciously aware of.
-From the rise of educational tools such as the bullet point slideshow carousel to the specific use of sophisticated graphics and various colors and color combinations, to video and music, we are in an absolute maelstrom of intellectual, visual, aural, and emotional rhetoric that is designed to make us feel any given number of ways, but towards the growth of someone else’s profit and capital (whether social, political, or financial).
+So-called “thought leaders” not only have the power and potency of well-crafted prose at their disposal, but also the familiarity of advertisement and marketing strategies that propel and compel us in ways we aren’t even entirely consciously aware of.
+From the rise of educational tools such as the bullet point slideshow carousel to the specific use of sophisticated graphics and various colors and color combinations, to video and music, we are in an absolute maelstrom of intellectual, visual, audio, and emotional rhetoric that is designed to make us feel any given number of ways, but towards the growth of someone else’s profit and capital (whether social, political, or financial).
 When we’re not careful, and especially when we’re entangled in parasocial relationships, it’s easy to get caught up.
 I’m no different.
 We must ask: to what purpose does this material serve, what is it for?

 Further reading for those interested: